GianlucaGuarini/rawth/README.md

   console.log(`Hello dear ${user}`)
 })

-// you can dispatch router events also innode router.push('/users/gianluca')
+// you can dispatch router events at any time router.push('/users/gianluca')
 ```